Grilled Cornish Hens with Rosemary Lemon Marinade

 Lay the hens with the ribs facing the fire, as in the picture above.
 I leave the burners on high, close the cover, and leave for about 10 minutes.
 If you have burners where the flame is really high on the high setting, you might want to use a medium setting.
 You can see in the picture that my high setting is rather low.
 Old grill.

 After 10 minutes, I will then flip over the birds and leave for about 5 minutes.
 This is where that beautiful brown grill color comes from.
-At this time I did turn down the heat to medium.
+At this time, I turned down the heat to medium.

 When the 5 minutes were up, I turned the birds back over and just turned off the grill, closed the cover, and let them sit while I prepared the rest of my meal.